dheerajreddyy/recipe-analytics-pipeline/README.md

 - **Prep time vs likes**
   ![](./outputs/charts/prep_vs_likes.png)

-## 5. Known Constraints / Limitations
+## 5. KNOWN CONSTRAINTS/ LIMITATIONS

 The constraints/limitations are:
--    Synthetic recipes are randomly generated and not real dishes
--    Interaction data is synthetic and probabilistic
--    Analytics are based on small sample sizes
+-Synthetic recipes are randomly generated and not real dishes -Interaction data is synthetic and probabilistic -Analytics are based on small sample sizes
--    Firestore export is not the full Google Cloud “export/import” format
--    Synthetic randomness may result in some recipes dominating interactions
--    These limitations are expected and acceptable given the project scope.
+-Firestore export is not the full Google Cloud “export/import” format -Synthetic randomness may result in some recipes dominating interactions -These limitations are expected and acceptable given the project scope.

-## 6. Technologies Used
+## 6. TECHNOLOGIES USED
 The technologies used in the project are:
--    Firebase Firestore (source system)
+-Firebase Firestore (source system)
--    Python 3
+-Python 3
--    Firebase Admin SDK
+-Firebase Admin SDK
--    CSV-based normalized tables
+-CSV-based normalized tables
--    Pandas
--    Matplotlib
+-Pandas
+-Matplotlib

-## 7. How to Extend
+## 7. HOW TO EXTEND

 Optional future enhancements:
 -    Add a dashboard (PowerBI)